abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 ### Summer and Christmas party
 This half-day will be all about fun and celebration.
 The day starts later in the afternoon and has only one goal, being social and bonding as a team.
 Depending on the season, each party will have their own setup.
 The summer party is our 3rd internal day and speaking for itself, we finish the year with a Christmas party.

-All dates are marked in Abtion’s calendar.

-As a final initiative, we plan a NON-mandatory event: Christmas hygge with Friends and Family.
+As a final initiative, we plan a 6th NON-mandatory event: Christmas hygge with Friends and Family.
 For this event we can invite our friends and family for some 'hygge'.
 The Danish tradition of celebrating ‘julefrokost’ is an obvious occasion for this.

+All dates are marked in Abtion’s calendar.